Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension

 \subsection{Integrability conditions for a non-degenerate potential}

-From the perspective of Equations \eqref{eq:prolongation:V}, non-degeneracy simply is the requirement that their integrability conditions be satisfied generically, independently of the potential, i.e.\ independently of $V$, $\nabla V$ and $\Delta V$.
-With this condition we finally eliminated the potential functions $V^{(\alpha)}$ from the system, leaving a system of equations depending only on the structure tensors $T_{ijk}$ and $\tau_{ij}$, as well as on the underlying metric $g$ and its curvature.
+From the perspective of the equations \eqref{eq:prolongation:V}, non-degeneracy implies that the corresponding integrability conditions be satisfied generically, independently of the potential.
+With this condition we finally eliminate the potential $V$ (and therefore all $V^{(\alpha)}$) from the system, leaving a system of equations depending only on the structure tensors $T_{ijk}$ and $\tau_{ij}$, as well as on the underlying metric $g$ and its curvature.

-\begin{proposition} Equation~\eqref{eqn:Wilczynski.conformal} has a non-degenerate solution $V$ in the sense of Definition~\ref{def:non-degenerate} if and only if the following integrability conditions hold:
+\begin{proposition} The Wilczynski equation~\eqref{eqn:Wilczynski.conformal} locally has a non-degenerate solution $V$ if and only if the following integrability conditions hold:

 \end{proposition}